-Low carb Bento is the perfect mini-meal: a rich balance of taste, nutrition and art.
+Redesign your low carb lunch.
+Bento is the perfect mini-meal – a rich balance of taste, nutrition and art.
 Assemble a harmony of flavors and stick to your low carb diet.

 - Best low carb substitutes for rice and pasta

 - Low carb Bento protein, veggies, fats and fruit

 Bento boxes are filled with playful designs of nutritious foods, presented in a variety of flavors, shapes and colors.
 Bento is a perfect opportunity to try new or exotic low carb veggies.